6 Degrees is the global forum for inclusion.

 6 Degrees challenges our unsettled age.
 It is about what we can do to counter rising nativism and exclusion, and how we can go about doing it.
 6 Degrees is about connection, conversation, artistic representation, online engagement, and the power that comes from bringing people together.
 It is also about language: how better language can make for better thinking; how we can reframe issues to open hearts and change minds.

-6 Degrees Citizen Space
+6 Degrees Toronto

 Adrienne Clarkson Prize for Global Citizenship

 The Adrienne Clarkson Prize for Global Citizenship is awarded annually to a leader whose life has demonstrated a steadfast commitment to the ideals of belonging and inclusion.
 Through words, actions and results, this individual has encouraged thought and dialogue, approaches and strategies that strive to remove barriers, change attitudes, and reinforce the principles of tolerance and respect.
 Laureates have included Margaret Atwood (2018), Ai Weiwei (2017), and His Highness the Aga Khan (2016).
 Learn more

 The annual LaFontaine-Baldwin Lectures gather Canadians to reflect on democracy, citizenship, and the public good.
 Established by John Ralston Saul, and hosted for the past decade by the Institute for Canadian Citizenship, several prominent thinkers, including Sue Gardner, Michael Sandel, Naomi Klein, George Erasmus, Louise Arbour, the Rt.
 Hon.
 Beverley McLachlin, Robert Lepage, Shawn A-in-chut Atleo, and Naheed Nenshi, have delivered talks.
 For more information, click here.

 Research is an important part of the work of 6 Degrees and the Institute for Canadian Citizenship.
 Past reports include: